 Birds are one of the most common doodles out there, and the possibilities of the kind of birds that you can draw are endless!
 They could include menacing birds, fancy birds, and of course cute birds.

 20. Bubble Tea

 Bubble tea is not only delicious, but it is also one of the cuter desserts and drinks out there!
-We love this tutorial from Beautiful Drawn Designs that can show you how to draw your own bubble tea.
+We love this tutorial from this artist that can show you how to draw your own bubble tea.

 22. Blue Jay

 Blue jays are one of the most beautiful birds seen in North America, even though they might have one of the more aggressive temperaments.
 This tutorial will especially speak to fans of the Toronto Blue Jays!

 23. How To draw a cute Llama in few steps

 Llamas are definitely one of the most beloved animals out there, but that doesn’t mean that they are known as being particularly easy to draw!
 That was true, at least, until we came across this tutorial from How to Draw Things that will show you how you can create a llama in a matter of only six steps.